ignite/cli/docs/configure/reference.md

+---
+order: 2
+description: Primary configuration file to describe the development environment for your blockchain.
+---

 # config.yml Reference

 The `config.yml` file generated in your blockchain folder uses key-value pairs to describe the development environment for your blockchain.